dmoerner/blind-grader/README.md

 This project contains two scripts designed to automate the anonymizing of student submissions to classesv2.
 It requires curl and bash.

+WARNING: anonymizer.bash will anonymize all assignments submitted to the class at once.
+If you are one TF of many and only want to anonymize your own sections, this will not work for you.
+There is no easy way to implement more fine-grained anonymization, but I will try to work on it.

 The first script, anonymizer.bash, is entirely interactive.
 We assume that each student's Dropbox has a single file (the relevant assignment) of type docx, doc, or pdf.
 We assume that the files